barumau/pandunia/eng/K00_kurse.md

 Try translating these sentences from English to Pandunia.

-1. My boss will celebrate in the future
+1. My boss will celebrate.
-2. I used to have two dogs.
+2. I had two dogs.
-3. You are eating soup right now.
+3. You are eating soup now.
 4. She cleaned the room the day before.
 5. The cat will drink milk tomorrow.
 6. Your mother partied last night.